-Allcom: [1] Used to indicate that a department-wide radio broadcast is about to happen and you should stop and listen (e.g., "Allcom, allcom, we have a lost child") [2] a mailing list used by Rangers during the off-season.
+Allcom: [1] Used to indicate that a department-wide radio broadcast is about to happen and you should stop and listen (e.g., "Allcom, allcom, we have a lost child"); [2] a mailing list used by Rangers during the off-season.

-Alpha: A prospective Ranger who has passed training but has not yet gone through Mentoring.
+Alpha: A prospective Ranger who has passed training but has not yet walked an Alpha shift.

 Art car: A highly decorated car, truck, or bus.
-Also, mutant vehicle (q.v.)
+Also, mutant vehicle (q.v.).

-Art of Rangering: The set of mental awareness & behavioral skills that enable one to function as a black rock Ranger.
+Art of Rangering: The set of mental awareness & behavioral skills that enable one to function as a Black Rock Ranger.